iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> I wanted to alert people about possible exposure to Covid as soon as I recieved my positive results but was unable to due to the verification code requirement.
+I called all over the place and sent out emails and got no closer ro alerting people until 6 days after my positive test when the Washoe County Health department called for contact tracing and gave me the code.
+So it appears that the app works but you probably won't be notified about exposures for about a week after someone tests positive<br> :date: __2021-01-06 19:15:25__

 > Love this app<br> :date: __2020-12-07 12:52:21__

 > Kind of a pointless app when after your test positive literally no one that contacts you knows the code necessary to self report.<br> :date: __2020-11-28 05:05:47__